 Figure 5-5 illustrates the distribution of gas furnaces sold by AFUE category.
-As shown, the majority of units sold throughout the past three years had AFUE ratings between 78 and 80.
-As expected, the percent of higher efficiency (above 80 through to 90 AFUE) units sold has increased slightly over time.
+As shown, most units sold throughout the past three years had AFUE ratings between 78 and 80.
+As expected, the percent of higher efficiency (above 80 and above 90 AFUE) units sold has increased slightly over time.
 The exception to this is the decrease in furnaces with an AFUE above 90 seen in 2002 from the 2001 level.
-Note that the sales above 90 AFUE increased in 2003.
+Sales above 90 AFUE have increased, however, to 8% in 2004.